openbible-io/en_ult/README.md

 *an unrestricted Bible intended for translation into any language*

-This work is based on *The American Standard Version*, which is in the public domain.
-This repository contains the USFM source files for the English Unlocked Literal Bible.
+## Overview

+An open-licensed update of the *The American Standard Version*, intended to provide a ‘form-centric’ understanding of the Bible.
+It increases the translator’s understanding of the lexical and grammatical composition of the underlying text by adhering closely to the word order and structure of the originals.

+## Viewing

+To read or print the ULB, see the [ULB project on Door43](https://door43.org/u/Door43/en_ulb/).

 ## Contributors